 Call Us to Schedule Today!

-If you want more information about any of our services, either at our Center or via interactive online platforms, feel free to fill out the form below.
+If you want more information about any of our services, either at our Center or via interactive online platforms, feel free to fill out the form below to schedule an appointment.
 A Voice Care Coordinator will get back to you as soon as possible.

 If you are you in search of somewhere to receive a laryngeal massage, then contact the Professional Voice Care Center today for more information!
 As a vocologist, I see people in my office every day who have voice problems.
 They have many different ideas as to what factors have contributed to their voice issues.
 So, what’s one of the biggest obstacles to having a healthy voice, whether speaking or singing?
 Reflux?
 Surely a big problem but probably not the biggest.
 Allergies?
 Lack of sleep?
 No time to do vocal warm-ups?
 Not enough hydration?
 All of these are surely enemies of the voice.
 But there’s one more obstacle that transcends all aspects of our lives and worms its insidious way into many things we do.
 That obstacle: STRESS!

 Stress is pretty much a fact of 21st-century life.
 Job, family, relationships, finances, health – all can be sources of stress.
 And stress can manifest itself as muscle tension; specifically for our clients, vocal muscle tension, hoarseness, pain, or even loss of voice altogether.
 I’ve had clients whose muscle tension dysphonia was so severe, they were forced to take a leave of absence from their jobs.
 And stress was often reported as a key factor.